myaomeow/myaomeow.github.io/_pages/advising.md

     alt: "writing-essays"
     title: "AMCAS Primaries & Secondaries"
     excerpt: "As you're thinking of sending out your AMCAS applications, my goal is to help you use your activity descriptions, personal statement, and secondary essays to craft a story that's uniquely your own."
-    url: "#test-link"
+    url: "/advising/essay-excerpts/index.html"
     btn_label: "Essay Excerpts"
     btn_class: "btn--primary"
   - image_path: /assets/images/unsplash-gallery-image-3-th.png
     alt: "interview"
     title: "Interview and Post-Interview"
     excerpt: "Based on my own interview experiences, I will help you prepare for your interviews, write update letters and letters of interest, and ultimately choose a medical school to call home."
-    url: "#test-link"
+    url: "/advising/school-comments/index.html"
     btn_label: "Thoughts by School"
     btn_class: "btn--primary"
 feature_row2:
   - image_path: /assets/images/med-stats.png
     alt: "med-stats"
     title: <p align="left">How was your application cycle?</p>
-    excerpt: <p align="left" style="font-size:14pt">I applied exclusively to MD-PhD programs in 2020 for matriculation in 2021.
+    excerpt: <p align="left">I applied exclusively to MD-PhD programs in 2020 for matriculation in 2021.
 As a result, I learned not only how to successfully apply to and interview with the medical schools, but also the graduate schools at institutions across the United States.
 An overview of my application trail is to the right.
 To give you a baseline, the average MD matriculant in the United States receives 3 interview invitations, and the average MD applicant receives <b>less than 2</b> interview invitations.
 The average medical school applicant applies to an average of 16 medical schools, giving an average interview invitation percentage of less than 12%.</p>
 feature_row3:
   - image_path: /assets/images/med-interviews.png
     alt: "med-interviews"
-    title: "Where did you interview?"
+    title: <p>Where did you interview?</p>
     excerpt: 'The schools I interviewed at are shown to the left, half of which were first-round interviews.
 I understand that every school is different: some schools are strong in imaging research and integrating clinical technologies into the medical curriculum, while other schools are better at studying diabetes and community involvement.
 I can help you understand the unique strengths and weaknesses of each program to tailor your applications on a school-specific basis.'
-    url: "#test-link"
+    url: "/advising/school-comments/index.html"
     btn_label: "Thoughts by School"
     btn_class: "btn--info"
 ---